 Next steps - Preparation: Look through a hymnal until you find a hymn that exalts Jesus as King and Lord.
 Do any of the words of this hymn constitute a threat to any aspect of American public policy?
-Dare we sing such songs by our lives as well as our words?
-Talk with a Christian friend about these questions.
+Try singing that song throughout the day for the next several days.
+How will this affect your faith?